yochaigal/cairn/adventures/conversions/winters-daughter.md

 - Poison needle trap: suffer 1d4 STR damage and fall unconscious for 1d12 minutes.
 - See rules for [Scrolls](/cairn-srd/#magic) and [_Hold Person_](/adventures/conversions/winters-daughter/#hooded-men-aka-drunes) note above.
 - Holy wafers: Eating 10 will cure 1d8 STR.

+## 11. Statues With Weapons
+### 7 Statues of Footmen
+- The longsword is two-handed and does d8+d8 damage.
+- Mace & spear do d8 damage, the Morningstar, Battle Axe, Halberd and Warhammer do d10.

+### Mould-Patched Walls
+Raises a cloud of spores.
+Everyone within 10' makes a WIL save or suffer 1d4 STR damage and be stricken with violent coughing and choking for 1 turn.

+## 12. Hall of Hounds
+### Stone Hounds
+16 HP, 3 Armor, 16 STR, 12 DEX, 1 WIL, bite (1d8)
+- Chained (can't leave the room).
+- Only harmed by magic.
+Unaffected by charms or mind control.

+## 13. The Knight's Tomb